WOW: WAIC-Optimized Gating of Mixture Priors for External Data Borrowing: Introduction

 \section{Introduction}

-Integrating external data, such as historical clinical trials, disease registries, and electronic health records, into clinical trials holds significant potential for improving efficiency, particularly in rare diseases, pediatric populations, and studies with ethical constraints \citep{li_novel_2022,spanakis2023addressing}.
-By leveraging historical trials and real-world data (RWD), researchers can utilize existing information to supplement evidence in control arms, improve the precision of treatment effect estimates, and optimize resource allocation \citep{ghadessi2020roadmap, fu2023covariate}.
-However, the use of external controls introduces major validity concerns, as non-concurrent randomization may lead to bias from unobserved confounding or temporal shifts \citep{ema_ich_2000}.
-Regulatory agencies, including the U.S. Food and Drug Administration (FDA) and the European Medicines Agency (EMA), recognize the great potential but emphasize the critical need for rigorous methodologies to ensure reliable integration \citep{us2021considerations,EMA2020}.
+Integrating external data into clinical trials holds significant potential for improving efficiency, particularly in rare diseases, pediatric populations, and studies with ethical constraints.
+By leveraging historical trials and real-world data (RWD), researchers can supplement control arm evidence and optimize resource allocation \citep{li_novel_2022}.
+However, the use of external controls introduces major validity concerns, as non-concurrent randomization may lead to bias from unobserved confounding or temporal shifts \citep{spanakis2023addressing}.
+Regulatory agencies, including the U.S. Food and Drug Administration (FDA) and the European Medicines Agency (EMA), recognize the great potential but emphasize the critical need for rigorous methodologies to ensure reliable integration \citep{EMA2020,us2021considerations}.

 Statistical methods for integrating external data have advanced substantially, with Bayesian and frequentist approaches offering distinct strengths \citep{lesaffre2024review}.
-Bayesian methods, in particular, have gained popularity due to their flexibility in adjusting the extent of borrowing based on the relevance of external data.
-For example, power priors incorporate a power parameter to discount external data, allowing researchers to tailor borrowing to the degree of data relevance \citep{ibrahim_power_2000, chen_relationship_2006}.
-Commensurate priors quantify the similarity between external and concurrent data through a commensurability parameter, which dynamically adjusts the degree of borrowing \citep{hobbs_hierarchical_2011}.
-Hierarchical models enable information borrowing across multiple sources while accounting for study heterogeneity through exchangeability assumptions \citep{neuenschwander2010summarizing,berry2013bayesian}.
+Bayesian methods are especially popular for their flexibility in adjusting the extent of borrowing based on the relevance of external data.
+For example, power priors use a discounting parameter to control the contribution of external data \citep{ibrahim_power_2000}.
+Commensurate priors quantify similarity between external and concurrent data through a commensurability parameter, thereby dynamically modulating the degree of borrowing \citep{hobbs_hierarchical_2011}.
+Hierarchical models enable information borrowing across multiple sources while accounting for study heterogeneity through exchangeability assumptions \citep{berry2013bayesian}.